Opportunity Shopping For Fun

 925 Silver jewellery - not such a bargain

-When op-shop personnel find the 925 marking on an item, they price it very high.
+When op-shop personnel find the 925 marking on an item, they often price it high.
 (925 is an identifying mark which means around 92.5% silver content.
 The rest is an alloy).
 I have seen silver rings marked at $25 when local jewellery stores are having sales and pricing new sterling silver rings at $20.

 The worst I have seen so far, is $50 for a silver chain, when Michael Hill jeweller was having a sale and comparable chains were around $29 new.
-You could argue that being vintage adds some value, but many items are not from any particular manufacturer or era and may even be quite recent.
+You could argue that being vintage adds some value, but many items are not from any particular era and may even be quite recent.

 That said, I have found silver rings and identified them by the characteristic tarnish silver accumulates.
 If they are not cleaned, staff may miss the hallmark and assume they are fading plate or old junk.